The Real MER on ETFs – Foreign Withholding Taxes on ETFs

 Foreign Withholding Tax on ETFs?

-While holding US stocks directly in an RRSP gets preferential tax treatment, did you know that an ETF that holds underlying ETFs does not qualify for the tax exemption?
+While holding US stocks directly in an RRSP gets preferential tax treatment, did you know that a Canadian ETF that holds an underlying USA ETF does not qualify for the tax exemption?
 So essentially with the additional embedded tax, you are paying a higher MER than you think!

-International equities would be subject to withholding tax in an RRSP/TFSA, and gets even larger if the international ETF holds underlying ETFs.
+International equities from countries outside of Canada and the USA would be subject to withholding tax in an RRSP/TFSA, and gets even larger if the international ETF holds underlying ETFs.
 The bright side is that the more popular international equity ETFs like iShares XEF and Vanguard VIU hold individual stocks, which results in only one level of withholding tax.

 An Example